davisanc/AzureSecurityLabs/README.md

 Register-AzureRmProviderFeature -FeatureName AllowAzureFirewall -ProviderNamespace Microsoft.Network
 ```

-It takes up to 30 minutes for feature registration to complete.
+**It takes up to 30 minutes for feature registration to complete**.
 You can check your registration status by running the following Azure PowerShell commands:

 ```
 Get-AzureRmProviderFeature -FeatureName AllowRegionalGatewayManagerForSecureGateway -ProviderNamespace Microsoft.Network